biodiversitydata-se/pipelines/sbdi/README.md

 ```

 ### Backup
 The unique identifiers for each dataset are stored on hadoop in `/pipelines-data/dr[X]/1/identifiers`.
 There is also a backup on `live-pipelines-1:/data/backup/pipelines-data`.
-Identifiers are copied to the backup directory as the last step in `sbdi-load`.
+Identifiers are copied to the backup directory as the last step in `load-dr`.

 To backup the identifiers manually for a dataset run this command (as the `spark` user):
 ```